Each year, we recognize the skill and dedication of our members through the Chapter Awards program and the Chapter Tree Climbing Championship.

 The Volunteer of the Year award goes to an individual who has made significant contributions to the success of PNW-ISA through volunteer service.

-(Brian Jorgenson, Debbie Cook, Dennis Matlock, Ryan Rodgers, Matt Perkins, Mike Andrews, Kathy Robert, Gerry Bates, Kris and Bill Josey, Terri Ham, Maggie Clark, and Ann Bates)
+The PNW-ISA Conference Planning Committee of 2016 is: Brian Jorgenson, Debbie Cook, Dennis Matlock, Ryan Rodgers, Matt Perkins, Mike Andrews, Kathy Robert, Gerry Bates, Kris and Bill Josey, Terri Ham, Maggie Clark, and Ann Bates.

 This year’s Conference Planning Committee was comprised of a 13-member core team who volunteered countless hours to plan and execute a top-tier regional ATC in the downtown core of Boise, Idaho.
 Representatives from public agencies, private companies, and non-profit organizations throughout SE Idaho, including Boise, Hailey and Idaho Falls, Idaho, made for a truly team effort.

 PNW ISA members, long-standing and new, met monthly for over a year to create a phenomenal program with nationally and regionally recognized speakers; recruit quality conference sponsorship and exhibitors from across the region; create a unique logo and brand for our conference theme, and build a progressive platform through social media and print media for promoting this year’s ATC.
 The planning team perfectly represented this year’s theme “Connect, Cultivate, Grow.”